h1ddenpr0cess20/weatherman-irc/README.md

 # weatherman-irc

-An AI weatherman for IRC powered by OpenAI GPT-3.5-turbo and WeatherAPI
+An AI weatherman for IRC powered by OpenAI GPT-3.5-turbo and WeatherAPI.
+Reports the current weather conditions in the style of a weather man at a news station.

 ## Setup
 ```
 pip3 install openai irc
 ```
-Fill in your OpenAI API key, WeatherAPI key, IRC server, username, and channel
+Fill in your [OpenAI API](https://platform.openai.com/signup) key, [WeatherAPI](https://www.weatherapi.com/my/) key, IRC server, username, and channel

 ## Use
 ```